 Today’s court reporters are highly trained, tech-savvy guardians of the record who are able to stream realtime* over the web simultaneously to parties participating in depositions at locations all over the world, and to provide broadcast captioning or CART voice-to-text instant visual displays of breaking news, seminars, sports, conferences and other events for hard-of-hearing persons.
 No machine, electronic recording or app can replace a live court reporter!

-The path to being a court reporter requires courage, perseverance, focus, endurance and flexibility.
-Through my reporter-of-record internships, court reporting students and new reporters learn how to…
+The path to becoming a licensed court reporter requires courage, perseverance, focus, endurance and flexibility.
+Through my reporter-of-record internships, court reporting students and new reporters learn to …

-- Feel CONFIDENT in your writing, editing, proofreading and transcribing skills
+- Feel CONFIDENT in their steno writing, editing, proofreading and transcribing skills

 - Overcome the #1 challenge of all working reporters — speaking up — to get a verbatim record

-- Navigate the myriad challenges in your education and career feeling self-confident and capable
+- Develop proficiency in managing myriad tasks and challenges in their education and career

 - Speak up to ensure the integrity of the record